 Musicians from around the city who participate on a part-time basis with the band all year long.
 There are 5 to 10 different additional professionals who help the EHS band achieve the highest levels of quality in marching and performance by running sectionals and working with specific marching groups.

-Our booster club’s web-based management system.
+Our booster club’s web-based student management system.
 This system is used across the country by bands to coordinate all financial, fundraising, and trip expenses as well as acting as a portal to a wealth of other band information.
+The Eldorado band program primarily uses it for contact information management and communication.

 The cash register receipt from the cleaners showing that the student's uniform has been cleaned.
 Students and parents are responsible to have the uniforms cleaned according to the schedule in the band calendar.
 These receipts are turned in at regular intervals and before major competitions.
 Those who do not turn in receipts at publicized intervals are fined $25.00 per missing receipt.
 The cleaning receipt must have the student’s name on it.